 No matter what window detailing, decorative hardware, or rich finish you put on your overhead garage door, it all starts with the materials you choose for garage door construction.
-Choose the wrong materials and you can end up spending unwanted time and money on on-going maintenance or you may need a replacement door much too soon.
-Select the best garage door materials and you’ll enjoy a beautiful product for years to come.
+Choose the wrong materials and you can end up spending unwanted time and money on ongoing maintenance or you may need a replacement door much too soon.
+In our garage door materials guide, we’ll cover all the garage door materials we use.

 Best Garage Door Materials to Look for When Purchasing a New Door

 At Artisan, we construct our carriage-style garage doors using four top-of-the-line materials: